-- 107.5.1 Start-Swimmers with physical disabilities: - A May take longer to assume their starting positions. - B May have difficulty holding the starting platform or pool end for a start. - C May need assistance from someone on the deck to maintain a starting position. - D May use a modified starting position on the blocks, deck, or in the water.
-Examples of modified starting positions are shown in Figures 3 and 4. - E Shall use a forward start for breaststroke and butterfly.
-The referee, however, may allow modifications, such as the following: - The swimmer may start from a sitting position on the block or on the deck. - (2) The swimmer may assume a starting position in the water, with or without assistance. - (3) If the swimmer cannot use a hand and/or foot to maintain contact with the wall, some other part of the body may be used. - (4) For breaststroke and butterfly, after the start and after each turn, a swimmer who is unable to push off with the leg(s) may perform one asymmetrical stroke to attain the breast position.
+107.5.1 Start-Swimmers with physical disabilities:

+- A May take longer to assume their starting positions. - B May have difficulty holding the starting platform or pool end for a start. - C May need assistance from someone on the deck to maintain a starting position.

+D May use a modified starting position on the blocks, deck, or in the water.
+Examples of modified starting positions are shown in Figures 3 and 4.

+- E Shall use a forward start for breaststroke and butterfly.
+The referee, however, may allow modifications, such as the following: - (1) The swimmer may start from a sitting position on the block or on the deck. - (2) The swimmer may assume a starting position in the water, with or without assistance. - (3) If the swimmer cannot use a hand and/or foot to maintain contact with the wall, some other part of the body may be used.